mferiansyahrt/Cluster-Using-t-SNE-Algorithm-to-Analyze-Water-Data/README.md

 Clustering anomalies from water data based on t-SNE algorithm using t-SNE to group spesific cluster, then use Gaussian Mixture to label each cluster.

 Written in Python and uses the Scikit-Learn machine learning library.

+The data is included on repo ("CleanedUp_DataSet_Orbi.csv"), with:
+- Important Features start on first date column until the end of the column.
+Which "2021-11-29" column till "2022-09-02".
+- "Ufid_1" and "Ufid_2" columns can be treated as index.